chaceoreo/chaceoreo.github.io/_posts/2023-02-06-chace-consultation-offer.md

 6. Update BIOS, Install windows, Install/update drivers, troubleshoot bluescreening.
 7. If needed I’m also able to recommend some peripherals and gear.

-### Pricing:
+## Pricing:

---$10/Hour (Minimum 5 hours per purchase and maximum 20 hours in which after that everything is free)
+- $10/Hour (Minimum 5 hours per purchase and maximum 20 hours in which after that everything is free)

 (You can pick what you need and all services will be charged separatley).

-### Qualifications:
+## Qualifications:

---Real life experience
+- Real life experience
---Active participant of geekzone DIY PC forums --Bronze medal nation robo-cup senior rescue
+- Active participant of geekzone DIY PC forums
+- Bronze medal nation robo-cup senior rescue